Ban Pong district: Geography

-Neighbouring districts are (from the north clockwise) Tha Muang and Tha Maka of Kanchanaburi province, Kamphaeng Saen and Mueang Nakhon Pathom of Nakhon Pathom province, and Photharam of Ratchaburi province.
+Neighbouring districts are (from the north clockwise) Tha Muang and Tha Maka of Kanchanaburi province, Kamphaeng Saen and Mueang Nakhon Pathom of Nakhon Pathom province and Photharam of Ratchaburi province.

 Ban Pong district is hilly in the western part of the district, while the eastern part is a floodplain with the Mae Klong River running through the city centre, connecting the city to the Gulf of Thailand.

 History

+The district holds an ancient town at Sa Kosi Narai, also called Mueang Kosinarai, which the site signage names Śamvūkapaṭṭana after one of the cities named in the Preah Khan inscription of 1191; Walailak Songsiri reports that identification as one made by scholars rather than endorsing it.
+The Ban Pong placement has a chain behind it.
+George Cœdès, noting the name Cāmbūka on a Dvaravati-style Buddha recovered at Lopburi, went no further than the Menam valley; Phōngsi Wanasin and Thiwa Supcanya located it at Ban Pong under code no. 10.2 of their survey, following M. C. Subhadradis Diskul, who in 1966 quoted Tri Amatyakul's proposal without endorsing it and printed a plan of the supposed site.
+A radiating Avalokiteśvara image from the site is one of a group, with others from Mueang Sing and Lopburi, that she takes to be Angkorian work or the work of court-trained craftsmen rather than local casting.

 The Mon people settled in the Ban Pong area about four centuries ago.
 The Mon communities have maintained some of their traditions and have built their own Buddhist temples.

 Later the town attracted numerous Chinese immigrants.
 Also many Lao Wiang communities settled in the Nong Kop subdistrict of rural Ban Pong.

 Two great fires occurred in Ban Pong, razing the town centre: one in 1936 and the other in 1954.
 The town was rebuilt in the square-grid design then fashionable, with a fountain to the south and a clock tower to the north.